Dinner at 1900 Park Fare at the Grand Floridian - A First Hand Review

 by DVP Molly L

 My daughter was born loving the Disney princesses; she would even argue that she was born a princess!
 From the ages of 2 to 5 she practically lived in Disney princess costumes and accessories.
-When we took her for her first trip to Disney World in 2006 (she was 2), we knew a meal with the princesses was a MUST!
+When we took her for her first trip to the Walt Disney World® Resort in 2006 (she was 2), we knew a meal with the princesses was a MUST!
 Despite my “best” efforts I wasn’t able to grab one of the coveted reservations at Cinderella’s Royal Table – and truth be told, I didn’t try that hard because I wasn’t sure she would remember it.
 I wanted to save that special experience for a trip when she was a little older.
 So, to get our princess fix (most importantly, Cinderella) we decided to go with dinner at 1900 Park Fare.
 I am so glad we did.
 We loved it so much that it’s been on our “must eat” list for every trip since – and my husband was bummed when I couldn’t get a reservation there for our trip in 2008!

 The wide variety of foods at the buffet is more than enough to keep everyone happy.
 There is everything from soup and salad, to pasta, prime rib, assorted chicken and fish dishes and more side dishes than you will have room for on your plate.
 You will definitely need to make 2 trips; I’m pretty sure my husband made 3!